arsize/arsize/README.md

 **Talking about Personal Stuffs:**

 - 🌱 I’m currently learning Rust/Flutter.
-- 😜 I'm focusing on front-end and any other repos.
+- 😜 focusing on front-end and any other repos.

 ### 📮 Other